PeroroncinoZ/RecipeGram/README.md

 To access the admin panel, log in with:

 School ID: admin
-Password: adminpassword (or whatever you configured)
+Password: Skibidi1120$ (or whatever you configured)

 You can reset recipes, set weekly ingredients, and manage users from /admin.